amostowyj/sse-tech-task/CANDIDATE_NOTES.md

 - The users 'search' endpoint is unreachable

-_The search endpoint is currently blocked due to the positioning of the GET endpoint that accepts a parameter at the top of the users handler (the /search path is being interpreted as a parameter and routed to this catch-all function).
+_The search endpoint is currently unreachable due to the positioning of the GET endpoint that accepts a parameter at the top of the users handler (the /search path is being interpreted as a parameter and routed to this catch-all function).
 To resolve this, the search endpoint should be moved above the parameterised GET so it's evaluated first._

 - The users 'search' endpoint is non-functioning